“To speak of Ekiwah, his spirit and his work, is a gift in itself.” —Mary Oliver

 stop dead in my tracks and write.”—Ekiwah

 Despite years of hard therapeutic work, Ekiwah developed a severe scoliosis that required surgery or would prove fatal.
 From Mexico, the family sent X-rays to Dr. Roy Nuzzo, a Pediatric Orthopaedist and Surgeon in New Jersey—and included Ekiwah’s books and English translations.
-In a Dateline special entitled The Gift, about Ekiwah and Dr. Nuzzo’s meeting, they said, “The fact that [Ekiwah’s poems] reached this doctor, in a routine request for medical intervention, may indeed have been a sign of divine intervention because Dr. Nuzzo knows almost as much about meter and rhyme, as muscle and bone.
+In a Dateline special entitled The Gift, about Ekiwah and Dr. Nuzzo’s meeting, he said, “The fact that [Ekiwah’s poems] reached this doctor, in a routine request for medical intervention, may indeed have been a sign of divine intervention because Dr. Nuzzo knows almost as much about meter and rhyme, as muscle and bone.
 He's not only a surgeon, but a lover of poetry and a writer, himself, and what he read that day stunned him.”
 Upon reading the book of poems that fell out with the X-rays, Dr. Nuzzo said, “Ekiwah is simply an extraordinary talent...I was trying to figure just when I was last so taken by a specific series of writings.
 Who so stunningly allowed the rest of us to experience so internally the feelings of another?
 I decided...[Ekiwah] has the force of Dante but delivered with the temperament of Poe."
 Nuzzo declared then that saving Ekiwah’s life was the most important thing he would ever do.

 Operating for free, Nuzzo quickly recruited Dr. Thomas Errico, chief of spinal surgery at NYU Medical Center and at the Hospital for Joint Diseases, and Dr. David Feldman, chief of pediatric orthopedics at NYU, to volunteer their services.
 On December 15, 2004, a team of NYU Medical Center doctors successfully performed a massive spinal surgery.
 Within hours of his surgery, Ekiwah picked up a notebook, wrote, and handed the following poem to Dr. Nuzzo: